How to Build a Diagnostic System of KPIs Using a Process ViewMarch 4, 2014 by Stacey Barr

 - Earnings Productivity = The average amount of revenue earned per tonne of apples picked.

-The second type of process measure is the In-Process Measures.
+The third type of process measure is the In-Process Measure.

-Each of the above broad steps in the process might impact the process results.
+Each of the above broad steps in the process might impact the process outputs and outcomes.
 For example, Earnings Productivity would be impacted by the costs of fertilizing and pest control at step 2.
 The proportion of apples discarded (maybe because of worms or unsightly skin markings) at steps 3, 4 and 5 would also impact earnings per tonne of apples.

 Shake The Tree Inc. would want to measure these too, to diagnose how they could improve earnings next year.
 We could call these measures In-Process Measures, since they measure the results of activities IN the process: